Skip to content

-Let’s examine why we love of photography, stroll down memory lane & share some of the vast archive that 25 years of non-stop travel can generate.
+Why I love of photography, a stroll down memory lane & sharing some of the vast archive that 25 years of non-stop travel can generate…

 Even before the move to Spain in 1998, I began using my ex’s Pentax so much that I decided to get my own.
 The ZX-50 fit the spot for an affordable intro to what is often an expensive hobby.
 Without a gazillion options to adjust, the ZX-50 fostered experimentation & I felt limited only by my ability to buy & develop film!
 Price point was always a concern, & in a way I miss those days because I only took out the camera when I felt like the photo would be truly memorable.
 I was more present, more in the moment than today when it’s easy to snap & delete without much thought.

 Along with all that travel, becoming a guidebook author & tour guide changed the way I viewed the world.
 I wanted to explore the past & obsessed over old photographs of Buenos Aires.
 I’d get together with like-minded friends, trying to uncover what had changed since the photo was taken & what it looked like in the present.
-Thankfully I started a photo catalog to remember those times for future reference.
+I also started a photo catalog to remember those places I’d experienced for future reference.

 An easy numbering system plus a Word template facilitated the yearly catalog; however, an unexpected benefit from describing photos was a large amount of research into monuments & destinations… often going down a rabbit hole of information.
 Never satisfied with general terms like “Alhambra,” I had to label exactly what room it was if possible.
 Nothing crazy, but more than a basic, one-word description.

 For awhile I’ve been debating how or even if I should embark on this large project.
 Some level of curation must be done since I can’t post ALL my photos from a particular month.
-No one would want that anyway 😉 My current thought is to present this archive with a single entry each month, similar to those cherished photo albums from the past that I loved to make.
+No one would want that anyway 😉 My current idea is to present this archive with a single entry each month, similar to making those cherished photo albums from the past.

 One other aspect about this project is historical: travel for work & for pleasure since 1998 has generated an incredible archive of over 75,000 images.
 Although 25 years isn’t really a lot of time, the world is very different now than when I began guiding.
 Monuments have been restored as well as entire buildings demolished.
 I initially shared these photographs to a wide community of readers from around the world; now I can present those same images to a new generation of urban explorers who want to continue the fun (& important) task of comparing then & now.